shipt/osmosis/osmosis/README.md

 # Osmosis

-Osmosis utilizes React context and allows you to create your own custom hooks to provide a lightweight and modularized global state management for any React or React Native project.
+Osmosis utilizes React context and allows you to create your own custom hooks to provide a lightweight and modularized solution for global state management for any React or React Native project.

 # Overview